hollow-bastian/poons/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* Mastters in Library and Information Studies, Digital Humanities dual program (2023-present)
+* Masters in Library and Information Studies – University of Alberta (2022-2023)
+* Bachelor of Arts — University of Alberta, English / Film Studies (2015-2018)
+* Bachelor of Arts — MacEwan University, English / History=(2013-2018)

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
+* Fall 2024: Research Assistant
-  * GitHub University
+  * University of Alberta
-  * Duties included: Merging pull requests
+  * Duties included: Created a systematic review of available open education resources for people with disabilities (and specifically for Deaf, hard of hearing people) of all ages.
-  * Supervisor: Professor Hub
+  * Supervisor: Dr. Joanne Webber

-* Summer 2015: Research Assistant
+* January 2023- October 2023: Library Clerk
-  * GitHub University
+  * UAlberta Libraries
-  * Duties included: Tagging issues
+  * Duties included: Conduct reference interviews, answer patron questions in person, chat, and email.
+Assist users with finding materials, refer patrons to other campus resources.
-  * Supervisor: Professor Git
+  * Supervisor: Doris Wagner

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Library Research
-  * Sub-skill 2.3
+* Data Analysis
+* Academic and Professional writing
-* Skill 3
+  * Copy editing

 Publications
 ======